-- Construction activities are restricted to the existing carriageway. - At end of life, components can be recycled, reducing waste to landfill. - The chosen material TS2010 surface course allows a wider array of aggregate sources to be considered when compared to typical SMA. - The design option conveys sustainability benefits by significantly reducing the quantity of maintenance interventions required at the location.

-- As the works will be limited to the like-for-like replacement of the carriageway surfacing, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - The successful completion of the scheme will afford benefits to road users due to improved condition and ride quality of the carriageway surface and better road drainage. - The use of TS2010 road surfacing affords the benefits of a reduction in mid to high frequencies of traffic noise.
-As a result, ambient noise levels will likely decrease post construction. - No significant residual impacts are predicted.
-Disruption due to construction activities are not expected to be significant and will be mitigated as far as is reasonably practicable.
+- The chosen material TS2010 surface course allows a wider array of aggregate sources to be considered when compared to typical SMA. - The design option conveys sustainability benefits by significantly reducing the quantity of maintenance interventions required at the location. - The successful completion of the scheme will afford benefits to road users due to improved condition and ride quality of the carriageway surface and better road drainage. - The use of TS2010 road surfacing affords the benefits of a reduction in mid to high frequencies of traffic noise.
+As a result, ambient noise levels will likely decrease post construction.